Table of Contents

 If a child in the family often suffers from a cold, this is usually followed with the question whether there are pets in the home, with the assumption that it could be an allergy.
 That way, it can be clarified in advance whether or not an allergy test should be administered.
 However, there might not be a pet present.
 But if the family doctor knows, for example, that the sister or mother is an enthusiastic equestrian because she herself is a patient of his, he will know that the child comes into contact with horsehair (clothes and car).
 With this background knowledge from the experienced anamnesis the doctor can express a suspicion.

 Likewise, it appears that diseases repeat themselves through generations.
-Especially patients without medical knowledge quickly reach their limits here.
+It’s important to remember that patients without medical knowledge may not realize the importance of having a family member with a hereditary condition.
 They run the risk of forgetting important diagnoses from their family environment.
-But it is also possible that they have lost contact with their relatives.
-Be it for reasons of conflict or because the relatives are no longer alive.
-A family doctor who has cared for his patients for generations has the respective knowledge and can express important diagnoses faster.
+But it is also possible that they have lost contact with their relatives, be it for reasons of conflict or because the relatives are no longer alive.
+A family doctor who has cared for his patients for generations has knowledge and can express important diagnoses faster.
 In certain circumstances, this can even be lifesaving, e.g. when it comes to rare diseases.

-Very anxious patients are also difficult to assess if they tend to refer to their familiy history when they are presented with unclear symptoms.
+Very anxious patients are also difficult to assess if they tend to refer to their family history when they present with unclear symptoms.
 This can sometimes cause imaginary symptoms to be described, which dissuade the doctor completely from the actual disease.
-This can be exacerbated when the doctor asks about symptoms of which the patient knows that they are typically part of the suspected disease.
+This can be exacerbated when the doctor asks about symptoms of which the patient knows that they are typically part of the suspected disease (Munchausen syndrome) .